 - Adjust your expectations for success

-- Success in 2020 or 2021 may not be what success looked like in 2018—and that's OK.
+- Success in 2022 may not be what success looked like in 2018—and that's OK.
 Review these tips for setting realistic expectations for the semester, provided by the Office of Student Academic Success, the Drake Institute for Teaching and Learning, the Office of Student Life and the Office of Distance Education and eLearning.

 - Consider recording lecture content and making it available to international students taking classes online in another time zone to be able to watch it within 24 hours of the class time.